César Award for Best Actress: Posthumous nominations

 There have been only two posthumous nominations for any acting César and both occurred in the Best Actress category.
 Romy Schneider was nominated in 1983 for The Passerby, seven months after her death possibly by suicide.
 Pascale Ogier died of a drug overdose at 25, three months before receiving a nomination for Full Moon in Paris in 1985.

 Romy Schneider is the only actress to have been presented a posthumous Honorary César, in 2008.
 Actor Alain Delon presented the César, as the date also corresponded to the forty years of the iconic film La Piscine in which they starred together.
 During the standing ovation, he turned towards a giant portrait of the actress and declared in German that she was the love of his life.

 International presence

 As the César Awards are centered on the French Cinema, the majority of recipients are French and performed in French language.
-The only non-French winner of the Best Actress César is Belgian actress Yolande Moreau (2005, 2009).
-Romy Schneider was born German, Virginie Efira was born Belgian and Bérénice Bejo Argentine, but both had become French naturalized citizens by the time of their wins.
+The non-French winners of the Best Actress César include Belgian actress Yolande Moreau (2005, 2009) and German actress Sandra Hüller (2024).
+Romy Schneider was born German, Virginie Efira was born Belgian and Bérénice Bejo was born Argentine, but all had become French naturalized citizens by the time of their wins.

 International actresses who have received nominations are: